tilakgowdaa/SpeakWithAI/README.md

-# Data Command - Voice-Controlled Form Application
+# SPEAK WITH AI - Voice-Controlled Form Application

 A responsive web application that allows users to fill out forms using voice commands.
 The application uses the Web Speech API for speech recognition and demonstrates how voice input can be processed for form data entry.